iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/e1/gaseous_biofuel.md

-# Syllabus: Gaseous Bio-Fuel

-## Course Objectives:

-To know different types of gaseous biofuels resources, production technologies, and applications and system design of major gaseous biofuel plants.
-To know operation and maintenance of major gaseous biofuel plants and scope and application of gaseous biofuel in Nepal.

-## Course Outline:

 1. **Introduction of gaseous biofuel (9 hours)**
    - Overview of different types of gaseous bio-energy (Pyrolytic gas, CH4, H2, C2H6, Producer gas, Land fill gas etc.)
    - Resources of gaseous biofuel in Nepal